 Guided Biofilm Therapy involves applying a harmless dye to the teeth to physically stain the bacteria, which will then be effectively removed with the AIRFLOW® ONE product.

 AIRFLOW® is a revolutionary, non-contact product that was developed in Switzerland.
 It projects a controlled stream of air, warm water (heated to 40 degrees Celsius), and very fine sweet powder onto both the teeth surface and hard-to-reach areas (including between the teeth and under the gum margins).
 It will dislodge and remove food particles, plaque, discolouration and stains.

 The high-pressure stream of water and air cleans teeth faster, more efficiently and more comfortably.

-We recommend AIRFLOW® Guided Biofilm Therapy for all patients, however it is especially beneficial for patients who hate the feeling of having their teeth cleaned, who have sensitive teeth, or who have dental anxiety.
+We recommend AIRFLOW® Guided Biofilm Therapy for all patients, however it is especially beneficial for patients who dislike the feeling of having their teeth cleaned, who have sensitive teeth, or who have dental anxiety.